mmerkin/Melanism/README.md

 # Isolation-by-distance (IBD)

-### Calculate FST

 Required files: vcf, coordinates of each sample site

 Required installations: vcftools

-1) Create files listing the members of each population in the format SPECIESID_POP_samples.txt as in the example.
+1) Create files listing the members of each population in the format SPECIESID_POP_samples.txt as in the [example](example_files/Ob_MTW_samples.txt).
 A list of all sample names can be created with vcftools using
 ```bash
 vcf-query -l VARIANTS.vcf > all_samples.txt
 ```
 2) Make a list of all populations to be compared separated by either a tab or space
-3) Edit the script [run_generate_pairwise_fst.sh](scripts/run_generate_pairwise_fst.sh) using a text editor, such as nano
-4) Replace the three variables at the top with your data, ensuring you are consistent with the files made in step #1
-5) Run the script
+3) Run the script [run_generate_pairwise_fst.sh](scripts/run_generate_pairwise_fst.sh), ensuring that the variables are replaced
-6) Download the output files and save them into your R working directory:
+4) Download the following output files and place these in your R working directory

 SPECIESID_pairwise_comparisons.txt contains a list of all the pairwise comparisons